skiv4b/group-2-FIT-Interactive-Coaching-System/README.md

 - Balloon visualization as graphical feedback for exercise progress.
 - Text-to-speech (TTS) audio feedback to encourage users.

+### **Dependencies**

+This project uses the following additional dependencies to take care of certain functionality:

+- OpenCV: For camera input and rendering the visual feedback.
+- Mediapipe: For joint detection and motion tracking.
+- pyttsx3: For text-to-speech functionality to provide audio feedback.
+- transitions: For implementing the finite state machine to track movement states.

 ---

 ## **Setup Instructions**